2021 Suez Canal obstruction: Alternative routes

-The default alternative route for maritime traffic between Asia and Europe is to go around Africa via the Cape of Good Hope, a trip which can add up to two weeks to journey time, with this alternative having already been taken by some ships as of 26 March.
+The default alternative route for maritime traffic between Asia and Europe is to go around Africa via the Cape of Good Hope, a trip which can add up to two weeks to journey time, with this alternative having been taken by some ships.
 Russia used the incident to promote its Arctic shipping routes as a shorter alternative to carrying goods around Africa.

 Concerns about piracy, due to the unprecedented concentration of valuable shipping in such a small area, prompted shipping companies to make inquiries, at the time of the incident, to the Bahrain–based United States Fifth Fleet about security.

 The incident highlighted the fragility of the global supply chain by causing tangible damage to businesses across the globe.
-Rising political tensions raise fears that ill-intentioned actors could similarly disrupt a tightly interconnected economy by weaponising its chokepoints in the future, and this despite the prohibition of waterway blockades under the 1888 Constantinople Convention, or that keeping chokepoints open is "essential for global trade".
+Rising political tensions raise fears that ill-intentioned actors could similarly disrupt a tightly interconnected global economy by weaponising its chokepoints in the future, despite the prohibition of waterway blockades under the 1888 Constantinople Convention, with devastating effects for world trade.

 Livestock

 Concern was raised about livestock transported through the route, with 130,000 sheep being transported to Romania alone; Gabi Paun of Animals International stated "Every hour counts for the sheep and the fatality rate will only grow ... even if the law was respected and the ships were carrying 25% more food ... it would nonetheless have been finished by now".
 A previous 2020 report by the European Commission discovered many ships used for transporting animals were not fit for that purpose, and that oversight was lacking aboard ships of several member states, including Romania, France and Spain.
-Loading of livestock ships for exportation was temporarily suspended by the Romanian and Spanish authorities until the canal cleared.
+Loading of livestock ships for export was temporarily suspended by the Romanian and Spanish authorities until the canal cleared.